lgatto/2017_11_16_OpenConCam/content.md

 > I have been constantly harassed by superiors to modify data in order
 > to provide better agreement with known experimental values in order
-> to make the paper look better for publishing at prestigious
+> to make the paper look better for publishing in prestigious
 > journals.

 We all have constrains in our work, in our everyday live.
 We don't